ivan1993spb/snake-server/README.md

     make go/build
     mv snake-server /usr/local/bin/
     ```
-  - Or build a docker image `make docker/build`
+* If you want to build a docker image `make docker/build`

-Finaly:

-* Use `snake-server -h` to see usage information
-* `snake-server --enable-web` to start the server

 ## Clients

 There is an embedded JavaScript web client for the server.
-You can enable it using the cli flag `--enable-web`.
+You can enable it using the CLI flag `--enable-web`.

-Also, you are welcome to create your own client using described API below.
+Also, you are welcome to create your own client using the described below API.

 Some samples you can find here:

 * VueJS client repo: https://github.com/ivan1993spb/snake-lightweight-client

-  *This is the embedded in the server web client*
+  *This is the embedded web client*

 * PyGame client repo: https://github.com/ivan1993spb/snake-desktop-client